Lachners/resume-rag-assistant/README.md

    > Note: `all-mpnet-base-v2` is pulled automatically when needed by `sentence-transformers`.

    > Warning: `deepseek-r1:7b` and `bespoke-minicheck:7b` require each 4.7GB free disk space and can get computionally intensive.
-Change the Language Models according to your possibilities if needed.
+Change the Language Models according to your possibilities in .env if needed.

 4. **Run the App**:
    ```bash